resolve/swift-playground/README.md

 This command supports these options (see `swift-playground help new`):

 * __`--platform=[ios|osx]`__

-<br /> The target platform for the generated playground (default: ios).
+    The target platform for the generated playground (default: ios).
 * __`--[no-]reset`__

-<br /> Allow the playground to be reset to it's original state via "Editor >
-Reset Playground" in Xcode (default: enabled).
+    Allow the playground to be reset to it's original state via "Editor > Reset Playground" in Xcode (default: enabled).
 * __`--open`__

-<br /> Open the playground in Xcode once it has been created.
+    Open the playground in Xcode once it has been created.

 ### Generate a playground from markdown